Jennifer T. Gillette

 Founder, Owner & Instructor

-I am extremely excited to share the birth of The Loved Child: Expert Support and Programming for Families with Young Children!
-As many close friends and colleagues know, starting my own practice has been an ambition of mine for years.
-Professionally, I am duly prepared after spending over twenty years working and learning at the best pediatric hospitals, programs and businesses in the Boston area.
-Personally, now that my two sons are immersed in their school work and activities, I have the space and energy to give more to my professional passion: supporting families with young children.
+As many close friends and colleagues know, starting a family center has been an ambition of mine for years.
+Professionally, I am duly prepared after spending over twenty-five years working and learning at the best pediatric hospitals, programs, and businesses in the Boston area.
+Personally, now that my two sons are immersed in their school work and activities, I have space and energy to give more to my professional passion: supporting expecting families and those with babies and young children.

 I obtained my master’s degree in Child Developmental Clinical Psychology from Tufts University and bachelor’s in Psychology and Spanish from the College of Wooster.
 I have spent almost the past decade at Isis Parenting where I facilitated developmental play/parenting groups, provided private parenting consults and wrote curricula for the Child Development Program.
 My clinical background includes work with families in Developmental Pediatrics at Boston Medical Center, Massachusetts General Hospital, and Boston Children’s Hospital.
 In addition to direct work with families, I have extensive experience training and consulting with professionals in developmental & behavioral child development.
 My research experience includes managing an investigation in children’s temperament styles at the Brazelton Institute at Children’s Hospital and the Psychology Department at Harvard University, as well as participating in the Healthy Steps for Young Children Program through Johns Hopkins University, The Boston Foundation, and Partners HealthCare.